yugabyte/yugabyte-db/docs/content/stable/migrate/migrate-steps.md

 {{< note title="Importing indexes and triggers" >}}

-Because the presence of indexes and triggers can slow down the rate at which data is imported, `import schema` by default, does not import indexes and triggers.
+Because the presence of indexes and triggers can slow down the rate at which data is imported, by default `import schema` does not import indexes and triggers.
 You should complete the data import without creating indexes and triggers.
 Only after data import is complete, you can create indexes and triggers using the `import schema` command with an additional `--post-import-data` flag.

 {{< /note >}}